-The Baiada Institute hosts many competitions that provide a process for students and alumni to turn great ideas into great businesses.
+The Baiada Institute hosts competitions that provide an educational and experiential approach for students and recent graduates to turn great ideas into great startups.

 The 2014 Ian J. Berg Business Plan Competition, won by Dan Eberhart (LeBow College of Business) and Jonathan McDaniel (College of Engineering) for their mobile app, "Kegg," concluded in April.

 The 2014 Concept Paper Competition was won by White Light Medical, LLC, a startup medical device company that has developed a low-cost surgical probe — called AccuSpine —for the accurate placement of screws in spinal fusion surgeries.